TBendong/TBendong.github.io/_pages/research.md

 {% include base_path %}
 <div style="display: flex; align-items: center; justify-content: space-between;">
     <div style="width: 100%; text-align: left;">
         <p> Modern power systems face increasing levels of uncertainty from renewable generation, time-varying loads, modeling limitations and measurement errors.
 These uncertainties propagate through the system and impact analysis related to steady-state conditions and dynamic performance.
-Consequently, <b>my primary research interests lie in the uncertainty quantification framework for power systems</b>.
+Consequently, <b>my primary research interests lie in the uncertainty quantification (UQ) framework for power systems</b>.
 This framework is dedicated to enhancing the efficiency and precision of power system planning.
 It also aims to ensure the secure operation of power systems, as well as to achieve precise estimation and identification for power system modeling.</p>
     </div>
 </div>